zewdu444/clinic_database/README.md

 # clinic_database
-The clinic utilizes a database to effectively handle the medical records of patients, keep track of their payment invoices, and document the treatments they receive during their visits.
+This clinic database to effectively handle the medical records of patients, keep track of their payment invoices, and document the treatments they receive during their visits.